YuAo/MetalLibraryArchive/README.md

 ### Explorer App

 An executable target called "Explorer" is included in the package.
-"Explorer" is a GUI app which can open, unpack and disassemble (with the help of `llvm-dis`) `metallib` files.
+"Explorer" is a GUI app that can open, unpack and disassemble (with the help of `llvm-dis`) `metallib` files.

 **Note** `llvm-dis` is not included, you can get a copy of the binary at https://github.com/llvm/llvm-project/releases